steebuu/Rations/README.md

 Rations is built with the MERN ( MongoDB, Express, React, Node ) stack.
 It also uses the Spoonacular API to fetch recipes.

-The team consists of Ryan Monahan, Shree Patel, Steve Liu, and Valerie Whitehouse.
+The team consists of Ryan Monahan, <a href="https://www.shreejpatel.com/" target="_blank">Shree Patel</a>, Steve Liu, and Valerie Whitehouse.

 ## Features